13 Nov Movement As Medicine

 There are many forms of movements and they are not one size fits all.
 However, any movement will give you some degree of benefits.
 Finding what works for your body and schedule can be imperative to keeping exercise as part of your healthy lifestyle habits.

-The bottom line is that it all starts with you and what you’re willing to do and sacrifice to get what you want or you think you deserve.
+The bottom line is that it all starts with you and what you’re willing to do and sacrifice to get what you want or what you think you deserve.
 Hopefully, this article has given you that nudge you’ve been needing.

 If you would like to get more information about cardiovascular health and treatments from functional medicine perspectives, and how to add more movements into your daily life, schedule a consultation with the Functional Doctor at our office, call 212-696-4325.